-Good news: Today, there are many ways you can provide your students with an immersive experience similar to study abroad including finding an exchange partner, changing your computer settings and making use of FluentU’s online program.
+Good news: Today, there are many ways you can provide your students with an immersive experience similar to study abroad including finding an exchange partner or changing your computer settings.

 But these days we also have virtual reality, which means that it’s easy to arrange for students to visit the Spain’s Alhambra, Mexico’s Palacio Nacional, Argentina’s Iguazú Falls and Ecuador’s Galapagos Islands without even boarding a plane or sending their parents into debt.

 Nowadays, students can do virtual study abroad!
 With just a few points and clicks, students can “visit” Spain and Latin America through authentic, virtual tours online.

 Why should virtual trips be integrated into the Spanish classroom?

 Must you ask?
 With VR (virtual reality), students can take part in new experiences and “return” from their online study time feeling as though they had really “traveled” to a certain place.

 And have you checked out some of these sites?
 They often integrate visuals and a variety of other sensory experiences such as sound or music, which students find all the more engaging.